 - 1. Hold at least one pre-trip meeting with students and parents/guardians; - 2.
-Provide to the Superintendent, students, parents/guardians, and chaperones detailed written information about the trip and all activities; - 3.
+Provide to the Executive Director, students, parents/guardians, and chaperones with detailed written information about the trip and all activities; - 3.
 Provide detailed information on the responsibilities and rules for the students and chaperones; - 4.
-Discuss District policy regarding student conduct while on school-sponsored activities; - 5.
-Establish a curfew and enforce strict compliance to this curfew.
+Discuss Charter School policy regarding student conduct while on School-sponsored activities; - 5.
+Establish a curfew and enforce strict compliance with this curfew.
 Chaperones will be required to perform periodic checks to ensure that students are following the curfew requirements; - 6.
-Perform periodic checks to ensure strict compliance with all school rules and policies; and - 7.
+Perform periodic checks to ensure strict compliance with all School rules and policies; and - 7.
 Refrain from using tobacco and consuming alcoholic beverages or drugs while on the extended trip.